SKholkin/Poincare_AE_recsys/README.md

 For checking out Jax Linear Euclidean and Poincare ball models heck out  `Euclidian_linear_poincare_linear_toys.ipynb`

+For checking out Poincare MLP on toy example you can use `PoincareMLP.ipynb`

+Unfortunately someting has gone wrong with Poincare AE in `poincare_AE.ipynb`

 ## Report

 Text verision of report (paper) can be accessd via `RecSys_Report.pdf`